toelt-llc/KiPy/README.md

 # Concept
 In our part of the project we focus on the reading of the csv files: what can we extract that the software does not produces.
 <!-- With the research problematics in head  -->
-To produce visualisations and to compute statistic we need to access both the hand positions data and the gaze tracking data.
+To produce visualisations and to compute statistic we (mainly) need to access both the hand positions data and the gaze tracking data.

 <!--## Results
 *What was down with the raw CSVs and what can we learn from them.*